Shower Pumps Explained – Guide to a Shower Pump Installation

 People living in urban and rural areas may experience different water pressure.
 In addition, if you live on a hill, it will also differ from those living on flat ground.
 Also, most shower pumps are designed to be fitted onto open vented hot and cold systems.

-One of the most frequently asked questions our customer services team answer regarding installing a shower pump is:
+One of the most frequently asked questions our customer services team answers regarding installing a shower pump is:

 Customer: “Can I use this shower pump on my combi boiler system?”

 Customer Services: “No, shower pumps are designed to be used only on open vented hot and cold systems.
-If you require a pump to boost your cold water mains pressure take a look at the Salamander Home Boost.”
+If you require a pump to boost your cold water mains pressure, look at the Salamander Home Boost.”

-So if you are still with us and have an open vented hot and cold water supply in your home and want to boost the supply to your shower, first of all lets identify what set-up you have (or which you would like to have) in your home form the diagrams below.
+So if you are still with us and have an open vented hot and cold water supply in your home and want to boost the supply to your shower, first of all, let’s identify what set-up you have (or which you would like to have) in your home from the diagrams below.

 Positive Head Shower Pump Installation:

-If your shower head is below the cold water storage tank and when in use you are getting a minimum flow rate of 0.6 litres per minute from it, to boost this you will require a positive head shower pump.
+If your shower head is below the cold water storage tank and when in use, you get a minimum flow rate of 0.6 litres per minute.
+To boost this, you will require a positive head shower pump.

 Negative Head Shower Pump Installation:

-If like the diagram you have the shower head level or above the cold water storage tank outlet, for example a loft conversion or attic room you will require a negative head pump.
+If, like the diagram, you have the shower head level or above the cold water storage tank outlet.
+For example, you will require a negative head pump in a loft conversion or attic room.

-Another frequently asked question our customer services team answer regarding shower pumps is:
+Another frequently asked question our customer services team answers regarding shower pumps is: